dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 I am working on a paper in the style of [Featherweight Go](https://dl.acm.org/doi/10.1145/3428217), that formalises arrays and numerical type parameters, that would be implemented as part of this proposal.
-It will come with prototype interpreters for the new language feature in the style of https://github.com/rhu1/fgg (i.e. for a subset of Go).
+It will come with prototype interpreters (with static type checking) for the new language feature in the style of https://github.com/rhu1/fgg (i.e. for a subset of Go).
 I hope to make this publicly available, sometime post May this year.

 Q: Would this change make Go easier or harder to learn, and why?